Fuad Hamza: Career and activities

+Hamza participated in the London Conference held in January 1939 to discuss the future of the Palestine.
+He was part of the Saudi Arabian delegation along with Prince Faisal.
 Hamza was named as the Saudi ambassador to France in 1939.
 He represented Saudi Arabia in the Vichy Conference and the Ankara Conference held during World War II.
 Hamza attempted to coordinate a correspondence between King Abdulaziz and Adolf Hitler in the same period.
 In November 1941 the King sent him a telegram stating that his attempts would be harmful for Saudi Arabia, and ordered him to terminate all his relations with Nazi officials.

-Following World War II Hamza was appointed Saudi ambassador to the United States.
+Following World War II Hamza was appointed Saudi envoy to the United States.
 In 1947 he was named as the minister of development.
 He worked at the Foreign Ministry of Saudi Arabia as deputy minister until his death in 1951.
 Yusuf Yasin replaced him in the post.

 Personal life, death and work

 His brother, Tawfik, also worked at the Saudi royal court.
 Hamza died in 1951.

-He published several books on Saudi Arabia.
-One of them is about the Arab tribes which was an authentic work on the topic.
+Hamza was fluent in English, Turkish and French.
+He wrote several books on Saudi Arabia, first of which was published in 1933.
+One of his books is about the Arab tribes, which was an authentic work on the topic.